agilegovleaders/handbook/_sections/lean-government.md

 order: 1400
 ---

-Agile methods aren’t always a good fit for every team or project in government.
-A similar philosophy, Lean, has been adopted in some agencies as a way to provide maximum value to customers and minimize waste in processes or resources.

-Lean originated within the Toyota Motor Corporation as a means of reducing problems in the manufacturing process, and it emphasizes customer value above all else.
-It seeks to provide this value by minimizing “waste” in processes across the flow of products and services in a value stream.
-A value stream is defined as the entire series of events that would result in a finished product or a service to a customer.

-Lean for government focuses on governing and serving citizens with respect and continuously improving service delivery by cutting out waste and inefficiency in processes; this in turn will result in better services overall, engaged civil servants, and more value for tax-supported programs and services. (*Source: [Wikipedia](https://en.wikipedia.org/wiki/Lean_Government)*)
+Lean (a philosophy similar to agile) for government focuses on governing and serving citizens with respect and continuously improving service delivery by cutting out waste and inefficiency in processes; this in turn will result in better services overall, engaged civil servants, and more value for tax-supported programs and services. (*Source: [Wikipedia](https://en.wikipedia.org/wiki/Lean_Government)*)

 ##### Learn more